-- 1. The board chairman receives an all-in fee and not a per meeting fee. - 2.
+- 1. The board Chairman receives an all-in fee and not a per meeting fee. - 2.
 The fees include permanent non-executive invitees of committees. - 3.
-Proposed fee per meeting and the board chairman's all-in fee are exclusive of value-added tax. - 4.
+Proposed fee per meeting and the board Chairman's all-in fee are exclusive of value-added tax. - 4.
 The non-executive director hourly fee to be approved at the AGM, is paid in respect of attendance at non-scheduled directors' meetings.
 However, where these special board or committee meetings are held, the total fee earned per director is capped at the fee for one meeting of the relevant committee. - 5.
 Should the board require a non-executive director to undertake a specific project on behalf of the company, then prior to commencement, a total fee based upon scope, duration and expertise required is established, agreed and submitted to the board for approval.
 Thereafter this is monitored over the course of the specific project.
 The cumulative fees will be capped to a maximum of R350 000 per annum. - 6.
-The proposed fee is payable from the AGM for financial year ended 28 February 2018 to the AGM for the financial year ended 28 February 2020.
+The proposed fee is payable from the AGM for financial year ended 28 February 2019 to the AGM for the financial year ended 28 February 2021. - 7.
+No increase in fees have been proposed in the table set above and the fees remain unchanged, as approved by shareholders at the AGM held on 8 August 2018 undertake to review, clarify or amend the remuneration policy and/or processes as necessary.